Course Number and Title: HRI 212 Food and Beverage Cost Control

 - Discuss the importance of using standardized recipes.

-- Describe the impact that portion and quality control has on food cost.
+- Describe the impact that portion and quality control have on food cost.

-- Identify how to compute and complete a recipe cost card.
+- Compute and complete a recipe cost card.

 - Compute menu prices using the common industry methods.